epcjr/ansible-role-perfsonar-installer/README.md

 The following variables can/should be defined for your host setup:

   - `perfsonar_os_update` defaults to True.
 This causes the base OS to be updated.
-  - `perfsonar_ntp_servers` is a list of NTP servers to configure on the perfSONAR testpoint, or an empty list, per default, if you want to use the perfSONAR provided NTP servers.
-  - `perfsonar_disable_root_ssh` disable or keep ssh root access, the default is to disable it.
-  - `perfsonar_psconfig_remote_remotes` list the URL of remote templates that should be added or deleted from each testpoint host.
-  - `perfsonar_psconfig_remote_options` contains the options to add to the `psconfig remote add` command.

 - Some other variables are defined at the end of `default/main.yml` and in `vars/Debian.yml` and `vars/RedHat.yml` (those contains distro specific settings), but shouldn't need to be altered for a regular install.

 Role Tags
 ---------